jsa4000/Observable-Distributed-System/Kubernetes/01_operator_lifecycle_manager.md

 `kubectl apply -f https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.18.1/olm.yaml`

+Also, it can be used the following script to install the OLM

+`curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.18.1/install.sh | bash -s v0.18.1`

 This will deploy OLM, which consists of several Operators (catalog-operator, olm-operator, operatorhubio-catalog and packageserver) running in Pods in the `olm` namespace.
 OLM is now ready to run.

 `kubectl get pods -n olm`